Skip to Main Content

 One of the first steps in identifying whether a journal is legitimate or predatory is to take a look at which databases index the journal.
 This has the added benefit of giving you a good idea of the reach you can expect for your article if you published with a legitimate journal.

-While most journals say on their website where they are indexed, predatory journals may be misleading in this area.
-So it's best to check credible sources.
+While most journals say on their website where they are indexed, predatory journals may be misleading in this area, so it's best to double check in the database itself.

 Does it have an impact measure?